 As their reading time increases, they’ll be exposed to more ideas and ways of conveying a story.
 For example, a child can become inspired from a particular story and write fan fiction.
 Perhaps they learn that they really like science fiction and would like to try their hand at crafting their own mystical universe.

 Children often learn from examples, and with reading and writing, the possibilities of where a child’s creativity can go really are endless.

 As mentioned previously, reading can provide wellbeing support for children, as it’s a great way to escape real life and travel to new worlds.
 This in turn encourages them to use their imaginations to mentally picture the characters and settings of a story, which as a result, pushes them to work on their creativity in general.
 Inspiring a love of reading is a great first step in your child’s writing journey!

 We hope you’ve enjoyed learning more about the importance of reading and how it’s a key skill to master in terms of general child development.
 Want to inspire a love of reading in your child but don’t know where to start?
-Our learning program has been created to make reading and writing fantastically fun for children, while covering all the key skills needed for academic success, and we’d love for you to give it a try!
-You can try nightzookeeper.com for FREE today!
+Our reading program has been created to make learning fantastically fun for children, while covering all the key skills needed for academic success, and we’d love for you to give it a try!
+You can try Nightzookeeper.com for FREE today!

 The fun doesn’t stop there!
 Check out our children’s book series - They’ll love reading about Night Zookeeper Will and his adventures in the Night Zoo!

 As always, you can share your thoughts and ideas on how to improve children’s reading skills via email or through social media, using the hashtag #nightzookeeper.
 You can reach us on: